DAs race focuses on judicial experience

 “I’m up against a machine,” he said.
 “But I’m not afraid.
 This office is just too important to me to be decided by politics.”

-Both candidates have largely kept pace with each other in the money race, according to filings with the Office of Campaign and Political Finance.
+Both candidates have largely kept pace with each other in the money race, according to filings with the Office of Campaign and Public Finance.

 Tucker had a cash advantage as of the June 30 end of the reporting period, with $162,761 in his campaign kitty.
 Roughly $84,000 of that balance was raised since he jumped into the race in January, with the remainder rolled over from his legislative campaign account.